kishakim/projects/Covid_Impact_on_US_Housing_Prices/README.md

 **Notebook Files**
-1. power-analysis-calculations.Rmd : This was used to identify number of data points required to achieve experimentational power.
+1. Covid-Impact.ipynb : This was used to perform data analysis and patterns of US housing price impact

-**Final Report** : Experimentation_CB_Disposal.pdf
+**Final Report** : Covid-Impact-on-RealEstate.pdf